What to Expect | Frequency and Scheduling (Drop-ins) | Cascade Training via Teams - Tips

 - Editing with the ability to publish to the 'hidden' staging area[s] only;

-- Editing with full publishing privileges to the live site.
+- Editing with full publishing privileges to both the staging and live site areas.

-NOTE: You must be university staff, a workstudy student with a UH/UHS sponsor, or have a POI in place, and your Cougarnet credentials must be active before you can be activated as a CMS User.
+NOTES: You must be university staff, a workstudy student with a UH/UHS-component sponsor, or have a POI in place, and your Cougarnet credentials must be active before you can be activated as an active Cascade CMS User.